Article

 - the X sunset article says support ended on August 28, 2025

-- the supported platforms article updated on January 23, 2026 lists Instagram, Facebook, Pinterest, TikTok, LinkedIn, Threads, YouTube Shorts, and Snapchat, but not X
+- the February 17, 2026 plan article lists Instagram, Facebook, Threads, Pinterest, TikTok, LinkedIn, YouTube, and Snapchat in Social Sets, but not X

 This means Later still has collaboration concepts worth understanding, but it is no longer an execution platform for X.